pycharming/lantern_aws/README.md

 The first time each particular user (say, `inviter@gmail.com`) invites one of their buddies (say, `buddy@gmail.com`) to Lantern, the following happens:

- - The inviter's **Lantern client** sends an XMPP message to the **Lantern controller**, notifying it that `inviter@gmail.com` wants to invite `buddy@gmail.com`.
+ - The inviter's **Lantern client** sends an XMPP message (actually, an Available notification) to the **Lantern controller**, notifying it that `inviter@gmail.com` wants to invite `buddy@gmail.com`.
 This request also includes some credentials (i.e. a *refresh token*) that allows the bearer to login to Google Talk as `inviter@gmail.com`.

- - **Lantern controller** chooses one of the least used buckets in its pool, and sends an XMPP message to the **invited server launcher**, asking it to create a new **Lantern peer** that will run as the inviter.
+ - **Lantern controller** chooses one of the least used buckets in its pool, and sends an SQS message to the **invited server launcher**, asking it to create a new **Lantern peer** that will run as the inviter.
 To this end, it sends the refresh token it was passed from the Lantern client, and the name of the bucket where the installers created by this server should be stored.

- - The **invited server launcher** spawns and configures a new **Lantern peer** with the given refresh token and bucket name.
+ - The **invited server launcher** spawns and configures a new **Lantern peer** with the given refresh token, builds Lantern installers with that peer as the fallback server, and uploads them to a 'folder' with a randomly generated name in the given bucket.

- - The **Lantern peer** downloads all necessary packages and git repositories, builds Lantern installers and uploads them to a 'folder' with a randomly generated name in the given bucket, builds Lantern itself and runs it as a service, then notifies **Lantern controller** that it's done starting up, passing it the location where the installers have been uploaded.
+ - The **Lantern peer** downloads all necessary packages and git repositories, builds Lantern itself and runs it as a service.

+ - The **invited server launcher** notices that the lantern peer is done starting up and notifies the **lantern controller**, through a SQS message, of that fact, and of the location of the new installers (in the form `<bucket>/<folder>`).

  - The **Lantern controller** stores the installer location for `inviter@gmail.com` and sends an e-mail to `buddy@gmail.com` (and to whomever else may have been invited by `inviter@gmail.com` while the previous steps were taking place), telling them that they were invited, and where they can download a Lantern installer for their platform.

-From here on, whenever `inviter@gmail.com` invites a new buddy, the invite e-mail will be sent immediately to them, using the install location stored for the inviter.
+From here on, whenever `inviter@gmail.com` invites a new buddy, the invite e-mail will be sent immediately to them, using the installer location stored for the inviter.

 ## Usage